fugue-project/tutorials/tutorials/cloudproviders/index.md

 ```

 ## [Databricks](databricks.ipynb)
-Darabticks is the most common provider for Spark clusters.
+Databricks is the most common provider for Spark clusters.
 Using the `databricks-connect` library, we can easily spin up an ephemeral Spark cluster.
 We can connect to the SparkSession on the Databricks cluster from a local machine.